celery/django-celery/sources/getting-started/first-steps-with-django.txt

             BROKER_PASSWORD = "guest"
             BROKER_VHOST = "/"

-      Note that we use the guest account here, for production use you probably want to set up a custom account and virtual host for your instance.
+      Note that we use the guest account here.
+For production use you probably want to set up a custom account and virtual host for your instance.

 That's it.